Reflection calculus and conservativity spectra: The lattice of arithmetical theories

-It is also clear that $\EA$ can be replaced in all the previous considerations by any of its G\"odelian extensions $T$.
-The main source of interest for us in this paper will be the structure of semilattice with operators We call it \emph{the $\Rcn$-algebra of G\"odelian extensions of $T$}.
+Using Lemma \ref{vis} one can naturally infer that all the operators $\mR_n$ and $\iPi_n$ are monotone and semi-idempotent, moreover $\iPi_n$ is a closure.
+It is easy to see that $\EA$ can be replaced in all the previous considerations by any of its G\"odelian extensions $T$.
+The main source of interest for us in this paper will be the structure of semilattice with operators and its subsemilattice with operators $\ol{\fG}^0_T$ generated by $1_T$.
+We call the former \emph{the $\Rcn$-algebra of G\"odelian extensions of $T$}.
 The term \emph{$\Rcn$-algebra} will be explained below.